agiledev-students-spring-2023/project-proposal-teamn/README.md

 Simply enter the name of the game you are searching for, and games that matches your input will come up.
 Tap on a game for further details.

 Check the CURRENT DEAL page for games that are currently on sale.
 Games at its all time low price will be indicated by a special label.
+Games in this category can also be sorted by price and % discount.

 Log in to save games to your wish list and get notifications when it's at or below previous lowest price.